 Not unlike a tsunami, heavy mortgage volume is impossible to control.
 What if mortgage volume goes up 400%, 500% or 1000%?
 Mortgage employees can all say, “we are going to try real hard”, and, “we’ll work evenings and weekends.”
 But, the sad fact is working an extra 20 hours a week which represents a 50% increase in work hours is not going to handle a 400% to 1000% flood of business.

 To increase your work hours 5-fold to handle a 5-fold increase in volume, would require you to turn an 8 hour work day into a 40 hour workday.
 But there are not even 40 hours in a day.
 So not only is it not humanly possible to work people that hard, there are not enough hours in the day to make them do so.
 And when things get this busy, you can say that the industry should hire extra help, but who will we hire?
 There is no one available who is skilled and ready to go.
 The industry is fully employed.
 And we can try and poach from other lenders, but they are doing the same to us.
 It ends up being musical chairs.
 We can hire and train new people, but that takes too long.
 So turn times go way up.

-So when you have an earnest money deposit on the hook, and movers scheduled, and plans made; these kinds of changes can be frustrating and costly.
+When you have an earnest money deposit on the hook, and movers scheduled, and plans made to move, choose a lender carefully.
+These kinds of changes can be frustrating and costly.
 At a minimum keep yourself mentally prepared for delays when rates are down as low as they are now which will cause turn times to get very long.